Deep Thoughts; Worldly Vulnerability

 The uncovered voices of my ancestors undid the pain of my childhood humiliations.
 Unlike the shame-based history the old input and my fearful imagination had originally filled in for me, I learned that we came from fiercely able, independent, inspiring Peoples.
 I learned, in addition to Cree and Metis, my people were also Mohawk, among other nations.

-I learned my ancestors were skillful and adept providers who worked the land, and they were warriors – from the war of 1812, to the Louis Riel uprising, to World War 2 and the Korean War.
-They were explorers and guides for famous European explorers; they were leaders and treaty signors.
+I learned my ancestors were skillful and adept providers who worked the land, and they were warriors – from the Louis Riel uprising, to World Wars 1 and 2, and the Korean War.
+They were explorers and guides for famous European explorers; they were leaders and treaty witnesses.

 They were exactly what one might dream their forbearers are.
 It was breathtaking discovery for me, but I later realized that, as wonderful as it was to feel the pride of their accomplishments, they didn’t need to be all that for me to feel found.